 There’s really no question that this Marantz is a beauty to behold.
 This table, which features both an acrylic platter and a frosted acrylic chassis, makes an outright statement right out of the box.

-But there’s little more hiding here beneath the surface than you might think.
+But there’s a little more hiding here beneath the surface than you might think.
 Because although the TT-15S1 bears the Marantz branding, it’s actually a turntable made by Clearaudio.

 As you may already know from my recent review of the Clearaudio Concept Black, Clearaudio is a German company.
 In fact, taking a quick dive into their turntable back catalog, it quickly becomes apparent that the TT-15S1 is a Clearaudio product because it bears an uncanny resemblance to the Clearaudio Emotion.